All babies may grow at a different rate. But here is the average for boys and girls 1 to 3 months old:

 Head size.
 Average growth of about ½ inch each month.

 As your baby begins to grow, you will notice new and exciting abilities that develop.
 Babies at this age begin to relax the tight muscle tone of newborns and start extending their arms and legs more.
 Babies may progress at different rates.
-But here are some of the common milestones your baby may reach in this age group:
+But here are some of the common milestones most babies reach in this age group:

 Some of the newborn protective reflexes start to disappear